RigsOfRods/docs.rigsofrods.org/vehicle-creation/rail-vehicles.md

 The bogie is the main part of our wagon.
 It holds the wagon on the rails.
 It has the shape of a trapezoid prism, the lower side is smaller than the upper.
 The 4 upper nodes slide on top of the rail, the four lower nodes are the guidance nodes.
-Make them all low friction (set_node_defaults -1, 0, -1, -1).
-The four lower nodes need to be contacters.
+Make them all low friction (`set_node_defaults -1, 0, -1, -1`).
+The four lower nodes need to be [contacters](/vehicle-creation/fileformat-truck/#contacters).
-Give them a mass of 50kg using the "l"-option in the nodes section.
+Give them a mass of `50`kg using the "l"-option in the nodes section.

 [fig10-wagon-bogie]: /images/rail-vehicles-tutorial-wagon-bogie.png
 {: width="100%"}